migalha212/Tenebris/docs/README.md

 - **New Game**: Allows you to create a new game and select the difficulty.
 - **Load Game**: Allows you to access and continue a previously saved game session.
 - **Levels**: This option just appears if you have already some saved game session.
 It is used to select one of the unlocked levels to play next.
-- **Statistics**: Displays informations such as kills, deaths, levels completed, etc. of the current session.
 - **How to Play**: Explains you how you can play the game.
 - **Credits**: Shows the credits of the game.
 - **Exit**: Exits the Game.